Samsung Galaxy S24: Software

-Lifecycle period

-On April 2025, Samsung began rolling out the One UI 7 (Android 15) update to the Galaxy S24 series along with the Galaxy Z6 series.
-Later that year, on September 2025, Samsung began rolling out the One UI 8 (Android 16) update to the Galaxy S24 devices, which marks the second of the 7 OS upgrades for the series and added several Galaxy AI enhancements.
+Galaxy AI

+Galaxy AI is Samsung's branding for its artificial intelligence features introduced with the Galaxy S24 series, integrating generative AI capabilities into One UI.
+The platform combines on-device processing with cloud-based AI services to support communication, productivity, and multimedia functions.

+In mainland China, the cloud partner is Baidu providing its Ernie model, while in international markets (including Hong Kong and Taiwan), the cloud partner is Google providing its Gemini Pro model.

+All models in the Galaxy S24 series use Google's on-device Gemini Nano, already used by their own Pixel 8 Pro and their Pixel 9 series.

 Reception

 S Pen burnt smell

 Some users noted the unpleasant smell of the Galaxy S24 Ultra's S Pen, likened to "burnt plastic".
 A moderator on Samsung's EU forums said the smell was a normal part of the pen's operation, and "isn't anything to be concerned about".

 This smell is likely from chemical reactions to the plastic shell of the S Pen, induced by the internal heat of the phone.

+Issues

+Many S24 Ultra users had experienced battery drain and overheating after installing the July 2026 security update.
+Users had traced the issue over to WhatsApp where the backup process would get stuck during the installation of the update.